c-frame/physx/README.md

 ```

 Note, in such cases that if you are setting material properties on individual shapes, then the property should go on the collision mesh entity

-**Use with the [Manipulator](https://vartiste.xyz/docs.html#manipulator) component**

-If a dynamic entity is grabbed by the [Manipulator](https://vartiste.xyz/docs.html#manipulator) component, it will temporarily become a kinematic object.
-This means that collisions will no longer impede its movement, and it will track the manipulator exactly, (subject to any manipulator constraints, such as [`manipulator-weight`](https://vartiste.xyz/docs.html#manipulator-weight)).
-If you would rather have the object remain dynamic, you will need to [redirect the grab](https://vartiste.xyz/docs.html#redirect-grab) to a `physx-joint` instead, or even easier, use the [`dual-wieldable`](https://vartiste.xyz/docs.html#dual-wieldable) component.

-As soon as the dynamic object is released, it will revert back to a dynamic object.
-Objects with the type `kinematic` will remain kinematic.

-Static objects should not be moved.
-If a static object can be the target of a manipulator grab (or any other kind of movement), it should be `kinematic` instead.

 ### physx-body Schema